mitre/multiscanner-ansible/README.md

 ### dfs_server
 **Required number of hosts in category**: 2 - many<br/>
 Hosts the Gluster shared volume for submitted file storage.
 Note that a minimum of 2 hosts is required; add more hosts for better redundancy.
+*The number of hosts must be a multiple of the number of replicas defined in the `dfs_replica_count` variable in **group_vars/dfs_server**!*

 ## Setup